Stvff/Unfurl/readme.md

 However, that is not the end of the line; really the important part is the state of the whole system, tape and 'internal state' (or M-configuration) combined.
 This all-encompassing state can be easily transposed onto an Unfurl tape.
-The simplest way to do it is to include the M-configuration next to the earlier defined readhead.
+The most straightforward way is to include the M-configuration next to the earlier defined readhead.
 In the following example, `1`, `2`, `3`, and `4` are M-configurations.
 ```
 1> a := a 2>;